moliver28/research-handbook/content/handbook/business-technology/data-team/platform/ci-for-ds-pipelines/index.md

      - Allows the pipeline to execute just the desired notebook
   - Commit changes to the repository and automatically trigger the scoring CI pipeline based on a specific commit message
      - Scoring CI pipeline only executes with the following commit message: `score <path/to/notebook/your_notebook.ipynb>`
-  - Schedule training and scoring CI pipelines to run at set dates and times
+  - Allow training and scoring CI pipelines to run at set dates and times using [Scheduled pipelines](https://docs.gitlab.com/ee/ci/pipelines/schedules.html)
-  - Log pipeline results to project [wiki](https://docs.gitlab.com/ee/user/project/wiki/)
+  - Log pipeline results to [Project wiki](https://docs.gitlab.com/ee/user/project/wiki/)
   - Use [GitLab for Slack](https://docs.gitlab.com/ee/user/project/integrations/gitlab_slack_application.html) integration to monitor pipeline status